shemetz/roll-from-compendium/Readme.md

 ![](metadata/screenshots/Screenshot_5.png)

+# Known issues

+In Foundry V13 with D&D 5e, using items from the items directory (not in an actor and not in a compendium pack) will silently fail.
+(this is because of internal code in the dnd5e "use" function that requires the item to be embedded or in a pack)

 # Dummy Actor
 When "Item" items (spells, weapons, equipment, features...) are sent, they will be sent as if they belong to an actor.